Panthera pardus orientalis

 Population — How Many Amur Leopards Are Left?

 In 2000, a survey of Amur leopards found that as few as 30 individuals remained in the wild, leaving the species critically close to extinction.
 Since that survey, a concerted effort by conservation groups and the governments of Russia and China has helped the population rebound.

 Russia created a ‘Land of the Leopard Park’ that covers 647,000 acres of leopard habitat.
 Today, the vast majority of leopards live within the borders of this protected habitat.

 As of 2018, it is estimated that at least 103 leopards live in Russia, with a smaller number of sightings occurring across the borders of China, and North Korea.

 Diet and Prey

 The Amur leopard is a carnivore that lives on a diet consisting predominately of sika deer, roe deer, and other small mammals such as squirrels, rodents, and hares.
 A solitary hunter, the Amur leopard ambushes its prey with bursts of energy that include tremendous leaping ability and speeds of up to 35 miles per hour (56 km/h).

-Like other leopard subspecies, the Amur leopard can climb trees for resting and also protecting its kills from other predators and scavengers.
-Due to the extreme environments Amur leopards live in, winter proves more difficult when less prey is available and snow makes it difficult for leopards to blend in with their background.
+Like other leopard subspecies, the Amur leopard can climb trees for rest and also protect its kills from other predators and scavengers.
+Due to the extreme environments, Amur leopards live in, winter proves more difficult when less prey is available and snow makes it difficult for leopards to blend in with their background.
 During this time, Amur leopards will expand their home range in search of more available prey.

 The Amur leopard faces few threats from predators, aside from humans who have hunted Amur leopards for their coats.
 While the Amur leopard is a top predator in their habitat, their range does overlap with the Siberian tiger.